jpcrespi/slack-pr-open-notification-action/README.md

 Enter your Slack user ID separated by commas.
 Please google how to find out your user ID.

-#### GITHUB_ALLOWED_IDS
+#### GITHUB_SLACK_IDS
 **string (Optional)**
-A list of github user ids which will be compared to requested reviewers in the PR for slack tagging
+A list of "github,slack" user ids which will be compared to requested reviewers in the PR for slack tagging in the following format "githubuser1=USERIDSLACK1,githubuser2=USERIDSLACK2"

 #### SEND_GROUP_ID_MENTIONS
 **string (Optional)**